zacharied/vox2ksh/README.md

 #### FX Chip Sounds

 Place these files in the directory specified by the `--fx-chip-sound-dir` flag.
 They should be named in the same order they came out of the IFS archive, which can be found in the same directory as the song audio.
-Their extension should be the same as the rest of the audio files.
+They should be in the WAV format.

+*TODO: Extract FX chip sounds in extractor.*

 #### Jackets